Mackinac Island in the Winter

 When this Area Freezes Mackinac Island is Only Accessible by Airplane

 Once the harbor freezes, Mackinac Island is only accessible by airplane.
-Great Lakes Air offers air taxi service from St. Ignace for $35 each way.
-Although it is sometimes possible to get a flight by showing up at the airport, reservations are always recommended.
+For years, Great Lakes Air has offered air taxi service from St. Ignace for $35 each way.
+Currently, Fresh Air Aviation is the main charter airline serving Mackinac Island.

 Great Lakes Airplane at Mackinac Island Airport During the Winter